Darrshini/darrshini.github.io/_projects/Systems Engineering Project 1/index.md

 ---

+## Example of our Limo Robot moving from one plot to another

+{% include youtube-video.html id="kO21XZkHZq8" autoplay = "true" %}

+---
 **CONCLUSION:**
 This project gave me and my team valuable hands-on experience with multi-waypoint navigation using ROS 1, implementing fault recovery mechanisms, and designing flexible user input.
 It served as a strong foundation for understanding how autonomous robots can plan and adapt in real-world scenarios.